saucal/Engineering-Best-Practices/_includes/markdown/Workflows.md

 All projects will treat the ```master``` branch as the canonical source for live, released, stable, production code.

-Projects may have a `staging` branch off of `master` where feature branches get merged and integrated before being merged into `master`.
-So feature branches would be made off of `staging` if it is used in a project, but otherwise feature branches would be made off of `master`.
+Projects will have a `staging` branch off of `master` where feature branches get merged and integrated before being merged into `master`.
+This branch basically represent the status of the latest code in the staging enviroment.

 Take a look at [understanding](https://guides.github.com/introduction/flow/) the [GitHub Flow](http://scottchacon.com/2011/08/31/github-flow.html) which is a more simplified than a more traditional [Git branching model](http://nvie.com/posts/a-successful-git-branching-model/).
-Compare these to help decide whether a `staging` branch is appropriate in your project.

 #### Merges

 In order to avoid large merge conflicts, merges should occur early and often.
 Do not wait until a long-in-development feature is complete to merge ```master``` into it.
-All merging should be done by means of pull requests, so you don't need to worry about non-fast-forward (`--no-ff`) merges.

-When things are absolutely ready to go (i.e. it has passed code review and QA), we'll then merge the pull request into `master`.
+When things are absolutely ready to go (i.e. it has passed code review and QA), merge the feature branch into `staging`.

 ##### Complex Feature Branches